You can ask HM Revenue and Customs (HMRC) for a record of your employment history, for example if you’re making a compensation claim for:

 How to get your employment history

-Fill in the application form and send it, with a signed cover letter, to HMRC.
+Fill in the application form and send it to HMRC.
 The address is on the form.

 If you’re applying through a solicitor or tax agent, you’ll first need to give them written consent.
 You can use the consent to access your employment history form.
 They’ll include your consent with your application.